martenframework/marten/docs/docs/the-marten-project/contributing.md

 make
 ```

-This will install a bunch of Crystal shards and some Node.js dependencies (which are required in order to work on the [Docusaurus](https://docusaurus.io/)-powered documentation).
+This will install a bunch of Crystal shards and some Node.js dependencies (which are required to work on the [Docusaurus](https://docusaurus.io/)-powered documentation).

 ### Coding style

-Overall, Marten tries to comply to Crystal's [style guide](https://crystal-lang.org/reference/conventions/coding_style.html) and you should ensure that your changes comply to it as well if you are contributing code to the project.
+Overall, Marten tries to comply with Crystal's [style guide](https://crystal-lang.org/reference/conventions/coding_style.html) and you should ensure that your changes comply with it as well if you are contributing code to the project.

 In addition to that, Marten's codebase is checked using [ameba](https://github.com/crystal-ameba/ameba) and via the standard [`crystal tool format`](https://crystal-lang.org/reference/man/crystal/index.html#crystal-tool-format) command.
 Every pull request opened on [Marten's GitHub repository](https://github.com/martenframework/marten) will be checked using these tools automatically.
 If needed, you can verify that these checks are passing locally by running the following commands: